g-gisbert/Neural-Inpainting-Of-Folded-Fabric-Meshes/README.md

 python inferencePolyscope.py ./weights/standard.tar ./examples/sim1_hole.ply grab
 ```

-This command will reproduce the image shown in Figure 6b on the paper.
+To reproduce the Fig. 6b of the paper, uncheck on the left window the `Init` and `Prediction pc` boxes and change the `change y` slider to `0` on the top right panel.

 ## Preprocessing